Distribution Planning Software

 MJC²'s distribution planning & logistics optimization software DISC (DIstribution SCheduling) is designed for scheduling and optimizing large, complex logistics operations:

-- trunks - linehauls - consolidation - crossdocks - transhipments
+- trunks - linehauls - consolidation - crossdocks - LTL/FTL

 - radial deliveries - multidrops - delivery slot planning

-- warehouse/yard planning - reverse logistics - intermodal
+- warehouse & yard planning - reverse logistics - returns

-- sortation - assembly - LTL consolidation - load building
+- sortation - assembly - load building - compatibility rules

 - capacity planning - fleet profiling - demand planning